 You can go wild with the toppings.
 We went with a simple sugar one, but we also experimented with desiccated coconut and sprinkles; all are fab.
 If you want to go all out, fill the inside with chocolate, ice cream, strawberries and marshmallows for a seriously epic dessert.

 Have a go, get creative with the toppings and enjoy!
-If you’d like to check out how we did it, head on over to our Facebook page where you can watch our vegan chimney cake video.
+If you’d like to check out how we did it, then watch the video at the top of the page.

 Vegan Chimney Cake - 4 ways